ryanrolds/presentations/slides/cicd.md

 ???
 Integration is about building the software and confirming it works as expected.
-Build, test, lint, etc.
+Involves running a series of steps that pass or fail.
 Northstar is CI passing means you can ship it.

 ---
 class: middle, no-dots

 # 🚢Deployment

+* 🏗️ Create infrastructure
 * ⚙️ Deploy application
 * 👩‍💻 Promote to Production
-* 🏗️ Create infrastructure

 ???
+Once you have confidence in your application, you deploy it.
 Deployment is very much dependent on your application and where it's being deployed.
 Creating infrastructure is an often overlooked part of deployments.
 Buckets, managed databases, DNS records, etc...
+Modern applications are often deployed using container orchestration.

 ---
 class: middle, no-dots

 # 🕔Is CI/CD worth it?

-* ➖ More tools and maintenance 🧰
+* ➖ More tools and maintenance 🤑
 * ➖ Requires DevOps skillset 👩‍💻
-* ➕ Fewer bugs & faster feedback 🏎️
+* ➕ Deploy smaller changes, frequently 🏎️
-* ➕ Stop doing repetative non-cognative things 😴
+* ➕ No more repetative non-cognative tasks 😴
-* ➕ Everyone can ship 🚢
+* ➕ Everyone can ship and rollback 🚢

 ???
 CI requires additional tools and the skillset to maintain them.